NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The world's wealthiest, safest, and most orderly nation — exceptional salaries, pristine alpine landscapes, and a quality of life that justifies every Swiss franc World-Class Salaries and Low-Tax Cantons, #3 Safest Country on Earth, Unmatched Natural Beauty and Outdoor Life are among the top reasons expats choose Switzerland.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Switzerland straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Switzerland — straight to your inbox.